matthias-reis/carda-gatsby/content/articles/2021/10/do-no-harm-new-album-by-arvensis.md

 The message of my album is to **do no harm** to others and yourself.
 And those are the life values that I try to uphold.

-My favourite track is definitely "The Only Thing Left" It is the last track on the album as I feel the lyrics at the end send a powerful message: "Here I stand: No!
+My favourite track is definitely "The Only Thing Left".
+It is the last track on the album as I feel the lyrics at the end send a powerful message: "Here I stand: No!
 Here I stand.
 The Spirit's alive – I couldn't believe it!
 I always believe the worst!
 The only the left the Goddess is here!"
 This message means everything to me.

 **Anne:** Vielen Dank für Deine Antworten und natürlich für das wunderbare neue Album!
 Ich wünsche Dir viel Erfolg damit!